acidonper/jump-app-gitops/README.md

 ## Introduction

-*Jump App GitOps* is one of a set of repositories developed to generate a microservice based application, named _Jump App_.
-This repository includes an automated way of deploy _Jump App's_ microservices and all stuff around this application (Deployments, Services, Build Configs, Pipelines, etc), including optionally CI/CD or Service Mesh objects as well.
+This repository using Helm charts that tries to collect the diferent Openshift objects to install and configure all components required to run Jump App.

 ## Charts Tests

-### Jump App
+### Openshift Bootstrap

 - DEV

 ```$bash
-helm template . -f values.yaml --namespace jump-app-dev
+helm template . -f values.yaml
 ```

 ## Author Information